OpenDUNE/OpenDUNE/README.txt

-  Szabolcs Nagy (nsz)                  - ANSI C Guru Ingo von Borstel (planetmaker)       - For his many bug-reports tneo                                 - For his many bug-reports
+  Szabolcs Nagy (nsz)                  - ANSI C Guru Ingo von Borstel (planetmaker)       - For his many bug-reports tneo                                 - For his many bug-reports David Wang (wangds)                  - For his many patches and bug-reports

   Bug Reporters                        - Thank you all for all bug reports Westwood                             - For an amazing game